House sheathing is the panel layer that turns framing into a working shell.

 Taped sheathing panel systems

-Integrated sheathing systems can simplify the WRB layer when the seams, corners, openings, and penetrations are detailed correctly.
+Integrated sheathing systems can simplify the WRB layer when seams, corners, openings, and penetrations are detailed correctly.
 They are useful when speed, air control, and fewer loose wrap layers matter.

 The trade-off is discipline.
 The tape, roller, surface condition, temperature, and flashing details become part of the weather-control system.